 When you have a new idea or concept you wish to launch, you can save a large amount of money by eliminating bad concepts early on using concept test surveys (or sometimes conjoint analysis).
 Concept test surveys have been used for decades to improve the odds of success.

-Monadic (single product) tests work best for forecasting; and further these tests work best as part of an established concept testing system – not as once-offs – to enable reliable interpretation of the results, which is why DIY concept testing is very risky.
+Monadic (single product) tests enable rapid concept testing.
+Further these tests work best as part of an established concept testing system – not as once-offs – to enable reliable interpretation of the results, which is why DIY concept testing is very risky.

 By placing your idea (anonymously) in front of a representative group of consumers (using a survey not a focus group) and measuring consumer reaction on a specific set of measures, you can get an indication as to whether or not you should launch as is, refine or abandon.
 While on the surface this seems logical, there are problems to watch out for.